turingschool/front-end-curriculum/projects/module-1/ideabox-group.md

   * All functions strictly adhere to the Single Responsibility Principle (SRP)
   * There are no nested if/else statements
   * Functions and code are well-refactored and show developer empathy
+  * Most functions are pure and do not rely on or cause side effects
 * **3:**
   * Application uses the Data Model exclusively to track changes to the ideas.
     Display of ideas on the DOM happens after the Data Model has been updated and *uses* the updated Data Model
   * There are no nested for loops
   * Functions are DRY and observe SRP - and most are around 10 lines of code or less
+  * A few functions are pure and do not rely on or cause side effects
   * There are no global variables aside from query selectors and an array for your ideas
   * Uses event delegation correctly on dynamic elements for deleting, and starring an idea.  `onclick` functionality should not be used in the HTML for idea cards - all functionality should be through JavaScript.
   * Uses parameters and arguments to craft short and reusable functions.
-There are no parameters or arguments in functions that are unused.
+There are no unused parameters or arguments in functions.
 * **2:**
   * Data model is built to the specifications detailed in the spec sheet and is fully separated from the DOM.
 Example: There should not be any DOM manipulation in class files.
   * All console logs, debuggers and comments are removed from code before submitting.
+  * No functions are pure.
 * **1:** Crafts JS according to the [Turing JS Style Guide](https://github.com/turingschool-examples/javascript/tree/master/es5)

 ### Functional Expectations